einride/insure/README.md

 * Either (one of)

-  The either validator will only values that exist in a Set thru.
+  The either validator will only let values that exist in a set thru.
   No type casting will be attempted.
   Default value will be the value on index 0 of the array of allowed values supplied.
   Allows default to be `undefined`.